 It was a typical day in the office when a colleague stopped by to chat about an upcoming retirement celebration.
 But this was no regular celebration — it was in honor of the firm’s longest-tenured employee, who was retiring after sixty-seven years.
+You read it right: sixty-seven years!
 We talked about her remarkable accomplishment and our own long-ish tenures as well.
 Afterward, my colleague asked, “So, are you going to follow in her footsteps?”
 I managed to smile but felt as if I’d been hit with a bucket of ice water.

 I couldn’t seem to shake the chilly feeling and figured it was just my old fears about retirement surfacing; after all, I wasn’t done yet.
 But during the next few months, I came to understand that it wasn’t that I feared retirement.
 I was afraid of not retiring – because I’d begun to realize that retirement meant something different to me now.
 I certainly wasn’t done yet, but I wanted time for other pursuits, to reach for other accomplishments, perhaps become more of myself in the years ahead.
 And I didn’t want to wait to start until it was too late.